top of page

 ID_picture.jpeg

-Nikita holds a B.A. in Psychology and a M.A. in Clinical Psychology from the University of Mumbai in India.
-Later, she worked as a Junior Research Assistant at Monk Prayogshala, a non-profit institute in Mumbai, India.
-She moved to the UK and completed her MSc in Cognitive Neuroscience from the University of Sussex.
-For her thesis, she conducted a study to understand the effect of environmental attitudes and receiving personal carbon footprint feedback on cooperative behaviour for climate mitigation.
-She is particularly interested in gaining insights into decision-making processes using computational and neural mechanisms.
+Nikita holds a B.A. in Psychology and an M.A. in Clinical Psychology from the University of Mumbai, India.
+She later worked as a Junior Research Assistant at Monk Prayogshala, a non-profit institute in Mumbai.
+After moving to the UK, she completed her MSc in Cognitive Neuroscience at the University of Sussex, followed by a year as a Research Assistant at the MSN Lab in the University of Birmingham.
+She is particularly interested in exploring decision-making processes through computational and neural mechanisms, with a focus on climate change and misinformation.

 IMG_3234.jpg